+April 6, 2020

-SFI Inc. has developed a process for the SFI program to address emerging issues and new opportunities, such as start-up templates for new Program Participants, carbon markets, short rotation woody crops, conservation easements, small lands, etc. through optional modules developed by SFI Inc. and approved by the SFI Inc. Board of Directors.
+SFI Inc. has developed a process for the SFI program to address emerging issues and new opportunities through modules.
+These include opportunities around small land certification, indigenous land certification, community land certification, urban forestry certification, as well as modules for species at risk.
+Optional modules are developed by SFI Inc. and approved by the SFI Inc. Board of Directors.
 These modules will provide implementation assistance using case studies or optional certification requirements to address specific issues of benefit to the SFI program.
-Any modules developed prior to the next standard review process in 2019will be added in this section.
+Any modules developed prior to the next standard review process will be added in this section.